 Make sure you are clear as to how many days are spent in Galapagos.
 A trip advertised as 11 days long usually means 8 days in Galapagos and three days on the continent.
 To fully enjoy the Galapagos we do not recommend anything less than an 8 day tour in Galapagos.
 With the right itinerary an 8 day trip can include the best sites.
 If you would like a longer trip a great option is to stay a few days after the boat tour on one of the inhabited islands.
 A 2 week trip does not necessarily add significantly to the number of visiting sites but the pace is more relaxed.

 Unfortunately, on most trips often one or more of these islands is missing from the itinerary.
 It is impossible to include them all on a trip lasting less than a week due to their widely spread positions at the periphery of the archipelago; Fernandina is the most westerly island, Espanola the most southeasterly and Genovesa is up in the northeast of the archipelago.
-Be sure to look for an itinerary that includes at least 2 of these 3 outstanding islands.
+Be sure to look for an itinerary that includes at least 1 of these 3 outstanding islands.

 ACTIVITY LEVEL

 Most tours cater to people of all ages and have low to average activity level.
-If you would prefer earlier starts to the day, maximum hiking and snorkelling opportunities, you need to be more selective.
+If you would prefer earlier starts to the day, maximum hiking, snorkelling and kayaking opportunities, you need to be more selective.
 To maximize your enjoyment of the islands, choose a tour with a high activity level.
 You can always choose not to do a hike if you are not feeling up to it, but it is better to have the opportunity to do so in the first place.
-As Greg says “It is not unusual to see groups arriving late in the morning at a visiting site and then staying on shore for only an hour or two.
-Snorkelling is often not an option for these groups.
-When one sees the abundance of wildlife both on land and in the water it is a tragedy to spend so little time taking in the wonders of Galapagos on this once in a lifetime experience.”
+It is not unusual to see groups arriving late in the morning at a visiting site and then staying on shore for an hour or less.
+Snorkelling is sometimes not even an option for these groups.
+When one sees the abundance of wildlife both on land and in the water it is a tragedy to spend so little time taking in the wonders of Galapagos on this once in a lifetime experience.

 BOAT